Selmy44/InshutiTube/README.md

 # InshutiTube
-InshutiTube is a platform which streams music online
+InshutiTube is a music platform